Yvonne has been an online writer for over eight years and lives in the UK with her family.

 Whiteman Park is in the Swan Valley in Western Australia, a short distance outside Perth.
 A map at the end of this article shows its location.

 Whiteman Park is 9725 acres or around 40 square kilometers, almost half of which is a conservation reserve.
 Although in the early 1930s and '40s a substantial proportion of the bushland was cleared for cattle grazing, much of it was left in its natural state and some of the cleared land has been returned to nature.
 Throughout the park, there are many marked bushwalking trails.
 There are ticks in the bushes, but these are not dangerous to people unlike those in Eastern Australia.
 Although there are wild animals, including kangaroos, in this part of the park, they tend to keep away from humans.
 The best time of day to see kangaroos is at dusk when they come out from trees to eat.

 History of Whiteman Park

-Although Lew Whiteman's family's were wealthy they were not landowners, and he only bought his first patch of land in 1939.
+Although Lew Whiteman's family was wealthy they were not landowners, and he only bought his first patch of land in 1939.
 This was around what is known as the Mussel Pool, and he created picnic areas for the local community.
-The Mussel Pool was so called because it used to be full of fresh water mussels.
-Unfortunately Whiteman's damming of a brook to create the pool meant that many small fish were no longer able to migrate downstream and in 1999 a "fish ladder" was built to connect the pool and brook once more!
+The Mussel Pool was so-called because it used to be full of freshwater mussels.
+Unfortunately, Whiteman's damming of a brook to create the pool meant that many small fish were no longer able to migrate downstream and in 1999 a "fish ladder" was built to connect the pool and brook once more!
 It doesn't look much like a ladder but has meant the fish have returned.

 Some Main Attractions in Whiteman Park